sxs-collaboration/spectre/docs/CONTRIBUTING.md

   weekly SpECTRE meetings.
-- If changes are requested, the author should fix all of them in one or more fixup commits (where the first line of the commit message should begin with `fixup`), and then ping the reviewers that the pull request is updated.
-In addition the `updated` label can be added.
+- If changes are requested, the author should fix all of them in one or more fixup commits (where the first line of the commit message should begin with `fixup`) and push them to the PR branch.
+  Fixup commits make reviews significantly faster because the reviewers don't have to review the full PR again, but only the parts that changed.
+- After pushing fixup commits, the author should [re-request reviews from the reviewers][request-reviews].
+  They can also ping the reviewers that the pull request is updated.
-- Once a pull request is updated, the reviewers should either request further changes (removing the `updated` label) or tell the pull request author to squash their commits.
+- Once a pull request is updated, the reviewers should either request further changes or approve the PR.
-- Once all reviewers give the okay to squash, the author should [rebase on develop and then squash their commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) into one or more self-contained commits (such that the code will compile and pass all tests after each commit).
+- Once all reviewers have approved the PR or given the okay to squash, the author should [rebase on develop and then squash their commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) into one or more self-contained commits (such that the code will compile and pass all tests after each commit).
 The squashed commits will need to be force pushed.
-- Once the commits are squashed, the author should ping the reviewers.
 - Once all reviewers have approved the pull request, someone should ping the `@sxs-collaboration/spectre-core-devs`.
 If one of the original reviewers is a core developer, this is not necessary and